FEBO and the automat in the Netherlands

 People would stand in line for hours to get their hands (or mouths, more accurately) on one of Maison FEBO’s kroketten.
 The snacks were so popular that De Borst decided to quit baking bread and pastry.
 He wanted to focus on the kroket and other similar fried snacks, so he closed the bakery.

 In 1960, De Borst opened his first automatiek (automat), around the corner from his former bakery.
 It wasn’t the first automat in the Netherlands, but it would be the first FEBO automat of many!

 The ongoing popularity of FEBO in the Netherlands

 At the moment, there are over 66 FEBO automats in the Netherlands, more than 22 of which are located in Amsterdam alone.
 They can be found at numerous train stations and shopping centres, and on high streets in cities across the country.

 The number of FEBO shops continues to grow, and the popularity of their kroketten doesn't look like it'll fade any time soon.
 In fact, back in 2016, the shop celebrated its 75th anniversary, and since then has launched a fun clothing line (Febo Haute Friture) for die-hard fans of the fast-food chain!

 The automat: is it typically Dutch?

 Why is the automat (and FEBO) still so popular in the Netherlands, when all other countries have abandoned it?
-Perhaps it’s because FEBO has tried to keep up with the times by adding a delivery service and drive-thru locations?
-Or because FEBO’s kroketten are just soooo good?
+Perhaps it’s because FEBO has tried to keep up with the times by adding a delivery service, drive-thru locations and more vegetarian options?
+Or is it because FEBO’s kroketten are just soooo good?